 - Do not attempt to evacuate until the shaking has stopped.

 - Gather your personal belongings; keys, purse, medication...

 - Use the emergency stairwell.

 - Be alert to falling objects and debris.

-- Report injured or trapped people and/or any signs of structural damage you observe to Security or Emergency Responders.
+- Report injured or trapped people and/or any signs of structural damage you observe to Campus Safety and Prevention Services or Emergency Responders.

 General tips after an earthquake

 - If possible, change into sturdy shoes and protective clothing before helping other in debris.